Tackling Some of Science's Toughest

 - Undertaking experimental verification

-of a mathematical model in order to make optimal use of the data;
+of mathematical models in order to make optimal use of the data;

 Since inverse problems are concerned with